-Based on information gathered from analysis of the AC 2020-2021 data, in AC 2021-2022 faculty will implement the following changes to drive the cycle of improvement.
-Faculty will add additional enhanced and adapted emphasis on Time Management (Attendance and Punctuality) and Professionalism (Appearance and Demeanor) to support candidates' performance.
+Based on information gathered from the analysis of the AC 2021-2022 data, the faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+Faculty will add enhanced and adapted emphasis on the types of professional development available and accessible for teachers in methods and residency.
 This effort to engage in program improvement strengthens candidates' dispositions relating to growing as culturally responsive professionals.